Southern France Road Trip 2026: Route, Map & Provence

 - Best route to the South of France: From Germany via Strasbourg-Lyon-Marseille (1,200 km, 12 h), overnight stays in Beaune (Burgundy) or Montélimar (gateway to Provence).

-- Top highlights: Lavender fields Valensole (July), Calanques of Cassis, port of Saint-Tropez, old town of Nice, villages of Gordes & Roussillon, Camargue safari on horseback.
+- Lavender fields Valensole (July), Calanques of Cassis, port of Saint-Tropez, old town of Nice, villages of Gordes & Roussillon, Camargue safari on horseback.

 Southern France map and regions: The complete overview

-The Map of Southern France It comprises four main regions that differ significantly in character, landscape, and culture.
-Southern France Road Trip says, usually thinks of the French Riviera – but that's only part of the story.
-For a meaningful Tour through southern France If you're traveling by car or campervan, you should be familiar with all four regions:
+The map of Southern France encompasses four main regions, each distinct in character, landscape, and culture.
+When people think of a Southern France road trip, they usually think of the Côte d'Azur – but that's only part of the story.
+For a meaningful tour of Southern France by car or campervan, you should be familiar with all four regions:

 2. Côte d'Azur (Luxury Coast): The Mediterranean coast between Cassis and the Italian border near Menton.
 This is where glamorous resorts like Saint-Tropez, Cannes, Nice, and Monaco are located.
-Turquoise waters, spectacular rock formations (CalanquesLuxury hotels, yacht harbors.
+Turquoise waters, spectacular rock formations (Calanques), luxury hotels, and yacht harbors.
 More expensive than Provence, but unique.

-3. Camargue (Natural Park in the Rhône Delta): The third largest region is often overlooked, but a must-see for nature lovers.
-Flat landscape with white Camargue horses, Pink flamingos, rice paddies, and salt pans.
-The cities Arles (Van Gogh!) and Aigues-Mortes (Fortress city) are mandatory stops.
-Camargue on the map of southern France You will find it south of Nîmes and Arles, between the two branches of the Rhône river.
+3. Camargue (Nature Park in the Rhône Delta): The third largest region is often overlooked, but a must for nature lovers.
+Flat landscapes dotted with white Camargue horses, pink flamingos, rice paddies, and salt pans.
+The cities of Arles (home to Van Gogh!) and Aigues-Mortes (a fortified town) are essential stops.
+You'll find the Camargue on a map of southern France south of Nîmes and Arles, between the two branches of the Rhône River.

-4. Luberon (mountain villages in the hinterland): Northeast of Aix-en-Provence lies the Luberon Nature Park including the most famous villages in France: Gordes, Roussillon, Lourmarin, Ménerbes.
-This region is the "real" south of France – quiet, with excellent craftsmanship and gastronomy.
+4. Luberon (mountain villages in the hinterland): Northeast of Aix-en-Provence lies the Luberon Natural Park with some of France's most famous villages: Gordes, Roussillon, Lourmarin, and Ménerbes.
+This region is the "real" south of France – peaceful, rich in crafts, and gastronomically excellent.

-The ideal route combines all four regions: Starting in Aix-en-Provence (the central base of Provence), the route loops north through the Luberon and lavender fields, then south to the Camargue and Arles, before heading east along the Côte d'Azur to Menton.
+The ideal route combines all four regions: starting in Aix-en-Provence (the central base of Provence), a northern loop through the Luberon and lavender fields, a southern route to the Camargue and Arles, and an eastern drive along the Côte d'Azur to Menton.
 This route is approximately 450 km long and ideal for 10–14 days.
 Those with less time will need to omit some regions – 7 days are sufficient for Provence and the Côte d'Azur, excluding the Camargue/Luberon.

 Best route to the South of France: Getting there, overnight stays and tolls

-The best route to the South of France from Germany, the route is classically via the A7 / Autoroute du Soleil.
+The best route to the South of France from Germany is the classic A7 / Autoroute du Soleil.
 From Frankfurt it's 1,000 km to Lyon, and from there another 300 km to Marseille.
-Total: around 12 hours of pure driving time.
-For a relaxed road trip, a Overnight stay on the way to the South of France.
+Total driving time: approximately 12 hours.
+For a relaxed road trip, an overnight stop on the way to the South of France is always a good idea.

 The three classic routes from Germany: